ara-framework/website/docs/nova-react.md

 ```

 ## Usage
-The bindings for hypernova enables us render the Nova views on the server and hydrate them on the browser to make them interactive.
+The bindings for hypernova render the Nova views on the server and hydrate them on the browser to make them interactive.
 It's also know as Univeral Rendering.

 ### Server Side